Survival First Aid Kit List | 28 Essentials

 - Throat Lozenges: Luden’s Throat Drops (90 ct)

-Essentials and suggested additions have been covered, so this is the area will you will find everything else that could be useful to have on you in a medical emergency.
+Essentials and suggested additions have been covered, so this is the area where you will find everything else that could be useful to have on you in a medical emergency.
 These extra supplies will help you in very specific situations, are less versatile, and may take up a lot of space.
-Even still, they could be the difference makers in an emergency- so it could pay off to consider adding these.
+Even still, they could be the difference makers in an emergency, so it could pay off to consider adding these.

 - Chest Seal: Hyfin Vent Chest Seal (2 ct)